-Corridor Rhine-Alpine publishes re-routing scenarios in CIP.
+Corridor Rhine-Alpine publishes and updates re-routing scenarios in CIP on an annual basis.

 4.5.3.3 Allocation rules in the event of disturbance

 In case of international disruptions longer than 3 days with a high impact on international traffic, the international contingency management allocation principles as described in the ICM Handbook will be applied.